jacob-baines/jit_obfuscation_poc/README.md

 In my adventures I came across [GNU lightning](https://www.gnu.org/software/lightning/).
 Lightning generates assembly at runtime and is great for implementing a just-in-time compiler.
 A really neat example is [this](https://blog.dubbelboer.com/2012/11/18/brainfuck-jit.html) Brainfuck JIT compiler by Erik Dubbelboer.

-Well, I thought that was pretty neat and wanted to play with it a lightning a little.
+I thought that was pretty neat and wanted to play with lightning a little.
 However, I didn't want to code up my own fullblown VM.
 That would require some serious effort and I'm not *that* interested.
 So I wrote this little toy that xor deobfuscates a function in memory using lightning.
 The the bindshell is the same one I used in my [Anti-Reversing Techniques](https://leanpub.com/anti-reverse-engineering-linux) book.
 You can see more [here](https://github.com/antire-book).

 If you don't want to compile the project yourself then you can find it on VirusTotal: